It’s January 2024, a new day for the agency.

 As Liam Neeson would put it (whilst pulling on those black, leather gloves): “What I do have is a very particular set of skills…”

-From commoditized offering to premium pricing
+The switch from commoditized offering to premium pricing

 As a rule of thumb, the more generalist the service the more likely you will been seen as a commoditized offering (which means competing primarily on price).
 Conversely, the more specialist you are the less likely you will be seen as interchangeable with other agencies (which opens the door to charging a premium for your services).